A judge has denied Fitbit's request to dismiss allegations over its heart rate technology, meaning the hearing will go ahead.

-Those claims have now been boosted, with the attorneys who filed the lawsuit producing a study that claims to show Fitbit's heart rate accuracy is, on average, 20 beats per minute off during moderate to high-intensity exercise.
+The initial claims were boosted with the attorneys who filed the lawsuit producing a study claiming to show Fitbit's heart rate accuracy is, on average, 20 beats per minute off during moderate to high-intensity exercise.

 The study was based on 43 healthy adults and the lawyers argue that it proves that the Surge, Blaze and Charge HR trackers "could not provide meaningful heart rate data".